 Told thus, Gautama, who knew what was righteous, asked them to tell him what the atonement was for the sin of having killed the cow.
-The sages said:

 'This cow is not dead but has only become unconscious.
 Bathed in the water of Ganga, it will doubtless rise up.